mj-azimi/NoTrace_chat/README.md

 NoTrace is a lightweight chat system developed using **Go**, **Gin**, and **SQLite**.
 This project includes a **command-line interface** for sending and receiving messages, as well as a **RESTful API server** for managing chats.

+## new Features
+- Ability to save contacts
+- Chat selection between brains

 ---

 ##  Privacy & Security